Queens College Overview

-CUNY Queens College is a public institution situated in Queens, New York.
-The location of the school is great for students who enjoy the amenities of city life.
+Located in Queens, New York, Queens College is a public institution.
+The surrounding area of the school is a good match for students who enjoy city life.

 - In 2017-2018, 38% of the faculty were full-time.